FogNetwork/Tsunami/README.md

 `"port": "8080"` Changes the port

-`"lite": "false"` Hides Womginx and PyDodge, set to true of false
+`"lite": "false"` Hides Womginx and PyDodge, set to true or false

-`"auth": "false"` Basic authentication, set to true of false
+`"auth": "false"` Basic authentication, set to true or false

 `"username"` Username for authentication